Kong/kong/kong/tools/public/rate-limiting/README.md

 on the context (e.g., if previous calls in the same thread took a nontrivial amount of time to run).

+Returns error if failed to get counters from the strategy.

 #### strategy:get_window

-*syntax: window = strategy:get_window(key, namespace, window_start, window_size)*
+*syntax: window, err = strategy:get_window(key, namespace, window_start, window_size)*

 Retrieve a single key from the data store based on the values provided.
+Returns errors if failed to get values from the strategy.